Health

 Impact on Identity

 The identity of "I am a person who stutters" can limit life choices.
-"I can't do a job that requires public speaking."
+"I cannot do a job that requires public speaking."
 "I should avoid sales positions."
-"I can't be a leader."
+"I cannot be a leader."
 Stuttering does not determine the limits of your abilities, yet self-imposed limitations narrow your possibilities.

 Living Confidently with Stuttering